External Payment Types

 if (guestName == null)

-// Preparing receipt for printing.
-Receipt includes XElement
+// Creating a receipt for printing.
+The receipt consists of XElement

 var slip = new ReceiptSlip